X3zny/TTIMUL/README.md

+# ⚠️ IMPORTANT ⚠️
+I originally created this project for my Trimui Smart Pro and for other users of the device.
+However, this tool can be used on any compatible device, so feel free to use it as you like! 🚀

 # 🎵 Trimui MP3ToMP4 Converter 🎥

 Convert your MP3 files into MP4 videos with album covers as static images!
 Perfect for uploading music with visuals to platforms like YouTube. 🚀